ferrucc-io/ferruccio/src/pages/magecart/index.md

 ![](sa-obfuscated.png)

+The code shown operates exactly how you'd imagine and can be roughly translated as the readable reconstruction shown above.

+### Newegg Breach

 In the Newegg attack, the criminals registered a domain called **neweggstats.com** and used it paired with a paid Comodo TLS certificate to give legitimacy to their page.

-> I'm not sure why they would need to pay for a TLS certificate (and not use something like Let's Encrypt) as their website only appears on client side code and the data goes directly to them.
-So it shouldn't appear on any logs on the victims servers.
-*Contact me if you know!*

-The card skimmer in this attack was placed directly inside the payment processing page.
+This time the card skimmer was placed directly inside the source code of the payment processing page, this means Newegg was compromised **directly**.

-The code used in this attack was the same as the one used in the British Airways attack adapted for the new victim's website.
+The code used in this attack was the same as the one used in the British Airways hack, adapted to fit the new victim's website.

+### Ticketmaster Attack

 A fourth attack targeted Ticketmaster through Inbenta, a third party tool that "Uses Artificial Intelligence and NLP to increase customer happiness and your company's bottomline".

-This service is integrated through custom subdomains for every client they have.
+This service is integrates through custom subdomains for every client.

-These were the Ticketmaster subdomains:
+So we should check for the Ticketmaster subdomains that are:
 ```markdown
 ticketmasterat.inbenta.com
 ticketmasterau.inbenta.com